AndyObtiva/super_module/README.md

 As a result, [SuperModule](https://rubygems.org/gems/super_module) collapses the difference between extending a super class and including a [super module](#glossary-and-definitions), thus encouraging developers to write simpler code while making better Object-Oriented Design decisions.

 In other words, [SuperModule](https://rubygems.org/gems/super_module) furthers Ruby's goal of making programmers happy.

+P.S. this library intentionally avoids bad techniques like "eval" of entire module body since they do not maintain Module mixin inheritance support.
+SuperModule supports full Ruby module mixin inheritance as it does not change it, yet only adds automation for singleton-class method inheritance on top of it (via surgical class_eval instead of full eval).
+SuperModule in fact encourages developers to continue to rely on basic Ruby code like `include SuperModule`.

 ## Instructions